 ‘Anyone At Home’ features stories that are a snapshot in time.
 They reflect how people feel, what they value, their fears, aspirations and mood.
 We know these things do not stay the same.

 The stories from 2020 of COVID-19 are a glimpse of everyday lives and experiences in these strange and worrying times.
 These are the things that matter to us – the silent majority – even if who we are, and what we do, is not ‘newsworthy’.

 The experiences of coping with day to day living at this time impacts on all of us.
 As people adjust physically, psychologically and emotionally to this new way of being we can see more clearly how that is framed by local culture, space and politics.
 We also see how easily COVID-19 disrupts, shakes up and shatters our life-plans.

-There is no doubt that what we are all going through right now will stay with us for a long time.
+What we are all going through right now will stay with us for a very long time.